Old Aberdeen: King's College and Old Aberdeen campus

 The iconic and renowned buildings of King's College are perhaps the dominant structures of Old Aberdeen.
 The College itself now finds itself surrounded by the wider Old Aberdeen campus of the University of Aberdeen which, since the decline of Marischal College, is now the main focal point of the university.
 The area boasts two museums, King's Museum, which features changing exhibitions from the stores of the University and the Zoology Museum, home to the natural history collection belonging to the University.

 The Old Town House

 The Old Town House was the original home of the Burgh's local government, completed in 1789.
 It was originally the centrepoint for trading in Old Aberdeen (still discernible in the widening of the street to accommodate trading booths), and the mercat cross (head late medieval, shaft more recent) stands outside it.
 The building is built of granite and is of restrained but elegant early Georgian design, with a fine cupola above the façade.
 It was acquired by the university in recent years, and was renovated in 2005.
 The Old Town House now houses King's Museum.

 St Machar's Cathedral

-The Cathedral Church of St Machar is the high kirk of the city of Aberdeen and following the Reformation lies in the hands of the Church of Scotland.
+The Cathedral Church of St Machar is the high kirk of Aberdeen and following the Reformation lies in the hands of the Church of Scotland.